useblocks/sphinx-needs/docs/index.rst

         Sphinx Bazel
         ^^^^^^^^^^^^
-        Provides a Bazel domain in Sphinx documentations and allows the automated import of Bazel files and their documentation.
+        Provides a Bazel domain in Sphinx documentation and allows the automated import of Bazel files and their documentation.
         +++

         .. button-link:: https://sphinx-bazel.readthedocs.io/en/latest/